The End of Innocence

 "What, do you fancy him?"

-“Well, yeah,” she said, “he’s a bit of all right.”
+"Well, yes," she said.
+"He's a bit of all right."
+We laughed, I shouldn't have.

 We settled into life in the Dullstroom house.
-We had two maids—maybe three; I can’t quite remember.
+We had two maids—maybe three; I can't quite remember.
 I commuted to Lydenburg daily, returning each night to a warm home.
 I should have been more aware of what was happening with Terry.
-She’d been through enormous emotional upheaval—her father’s death, Angie’s birth—and now, living a privileged life, she wanted for nothing material.
-So, what could go wrong?
+She'd been through enormous emotional upheaval—her father's death, Angie's birth—and now, living a privileged life, she wanted for nothing material.
+So what could go wrong?

-She’d never touched a drop during pregnancy, but after Angie was born, she fell into a pattern: meeting Kim and Mark and sometimes Jonathan at the Duck and Trout.
-I’d come home from Lydenburg to find they’d been drinking all day, with the maids left to watch the children.
+She'd never touched a drop during pregnancy, but after Angie was born, she fell into a pattern: meeting Kim and Mark, and sometimes Jonathan, at the Duck and Trout.
+I'd come home from Lydenburg to find they'd been drinking all day, with the maids left to watch the children.

 The sense of unease grew.
 This wasn't healthy.
 It wasn't right.
 And telling it now brings back the foreboding I felt then—something bad was coming.